Haliaa/react-multi-table-main/README.md

 ### To run projects locally on your machine do next steps.

-#### Clone this project
-You can download or clone this project by running this command from your terminal:
+Download or clone this project by running this command from your terminal:
 ```
 git clone https://github.com/Haliaa/react-multi-table-main
 ```

-This will create a directory in the name of the project folder.

-Next, switch inside the project directory and run:
+Install all the necessary dependencies in the local `node_modules` folder.
 ```
 npm install
 ```

-This will install all the necessary dependencies in the local `node_modules` folder.

-Finally, start your development server by running:
+Start app locally by running:
 ```
 npm start
 ```